-Hindeloopen is one of the Eleven Cities of Friesland, and one of the prettiest destinations in the Netherlands.
-The settlement dates back to the 13th century, yet prospered in the 17th and 18th centuries when it became a centre of international shipping trade.
+Hindeloopen is one of the cities on the elfstedenroute or eleven cities itinerary in Friesland, and one of the most beautiful destinations in the Netherlands.
+It was established in the 13th century, yet prospered in the 17th and 18th centuries when it became a centre of international shipping trade.
 Though this Golden Age is long since passed, it left Hindeloopen a rich legacy that is still evident today in its colourful hand-painted artwork, distinctive traditional dress and even its language – a rare blend of West Frisian, English, Danish and Norwegian.

-Today, the village is inhabited by around 700 people and offers visitors a perfectly preserved snapshot of traditional Frisian life.
+Today, Hindeloopen has a population of around 700 people and offers visitors a perfectly preserved snapshot of traditional Frisian life.
 With its well-ordered maze of old streets, canals and wooden bridges, the old centre of Hindeloopen is a joy to discover by foot or bike.

 Things to do in Hindeloopen

 Many Hindeloopen sights hark back to its maritime heyday, such as the historic captains’ residences, the wooden lock keeper’s house, and the ‘Liars bench’, where sailors would sit to exchange salty tales.

 The Hindeloopen Museum tells the story of the town’s remarkable history, from its 13th-century roots to its Golden Age prosperity.
 Visitors to the museum can also learn about origins of the town’s distinctive costume, customs and traditional Hindeloopen hand-painted furniture.